Change of Child Surname Disputes

 It’s common for the Family Court to agree for a child’s surname to be changed to a double barrel, to include the surnames of the separated parents.
 This is usually the fairest result and it means that each parent has an equally strong role in their child’s life.

-Our Family Solicitors have many years’ of experience in dealing with disputes over children and can help you.
+Our Family and Child Law Solicitors have many years’ of experience in dealing with disputes over children and can help you.

 For initial advice call our Family Law & Divorce Solicitors